misho-dimitrov/shiftability-lab/content/home/welcome.md

 </p>

 <h4> <span style="color:white"> Our collaborations </span> </h4>
-<p> <div style="text-align: justify; text-justify: inter-word; margin-right: -640px; width: 100\%; color:white; font-size:14.0pt"> As part of the AIMS-2-TRIALS project - the largest mental health study in Europe – we collaborate with an international network of scientists to gain fresh insights regarding the structure, function and chemistry of neurodiverse conditions such as autism.
-Everyone who is neurodiverse is different and we want to understand what biology is shared and what is unique to each individual. </div>
+<p> <div style="text-align: justify; text-justify: inter-word; margin-right: -640px; width: 100\%; color:white; font-size:14.0pt"> As part of the AIMS-2-TRIALS project (https://www.aims-2-trials.eu/), we collaborate with an international network of scientists to gain fresh insights regarding the structure, function and chemistry of neurodivergent conditions such as autism.
+Everyone who is neurodivergent is different and we want to understand what biology is shared and what is unique to each individual. </div>
 </p>

 <h4> <span style="color:white"> Making a difference  </span> </h4>